Dev4rno/pwplz/README.md

 `pwplz` offers the following features:

-Password Generation: Automatically generates a set of passwords using defined rules.
+-   **Password Generation**: Automatically generates a set of passwords using defined rules.
-Simple Interface: A simple web interface that displays generated passwords along with options to copy them to the clipboard.
+-   **Simple Interface**: A simple web interface that displays generated passwords along with options to copy them to the clipboard.
-Easy Regeneration: Users can regenerate passwords dynamically without refreshing the page.
+-   **Easy Regeneration**: Users can regenerate passwords dynamically without refreshing the page.

 ## Application Structure